minimuutti/minimuutti.github.io/en/tricks/index.md

 Miki knows over 70 cues and tricks and he is currently learning some new ones as well.

 Miki is a master in understanding human language, so who knows how many cues and words he really knows.
-Last time we visited our vet clinic Miki was treated by new vet.
+Last time we visited our vet clinic, Miki was treated by a new vet.
 After about five minutes she pointed out that Miki understands verbal language a bit too well.
 True.

 We are literally almost out of words and expressions as we try not to say the words Miki understands in certain situations.
-On the other hand it's quite amazing how much he can understand, but not when we are at the vet.
+It's quite amazing, how much he can understand, but not when we are visiting the vet.

-Here are also some of the tricks that I will teach to Miki in the future.